*Yellen says Fed can offer more support for U.S. economy

-* Housing, consumers unlikely to help much in near term
+*Housing, consumers unlikely to help economy much near-term

 By Ann Saphir